Madison Bumgarner: 2014: World Series MVP

 On August 26 at AT&T Park, in a 3–0 win over the Colorado Rockies, Bumgarner pitched his second career complete game one-hit shutout, which included pitching seven perfect innings to start the game.
 In the process, he set a franchise-record sixth career game with ten or more strikeouts and no walks.
 Bumgarner was named the NL Pitcher of the Month for August.
 He went 4–1 with a 1.57 ERA, threw three complete games, and had 56 strikeouts against just three walks.

-On September 12 at AT&T Park, in a 9–0 win over the Los Angeles Dodgers, Bumgarner became the fifth left-handed pitcher in franchise history to strikeout over two hundred batters in a season.
+On September 12 at AT&T Park, in a 9–0 win over the Dodgers, Bumgarner became the fifth left-handed pitcher in franchise history to strikeout over two hundred batters in a season.
 Former teammate and starting third baseman Juan Uribe was leading off the top of the seventh inning and, on three pitches, Bumgarner struck him out swinging on a slow curveball, for his 207th strikeout of the season.
-He broke Ray Sadecki's mark from 1968, setting a new San Francisco Giants single-season strikeout record by a left-handed pitcher.
+He broke Ray Sadecki's mark from 1968, setting a new Giants single-season strikeout record by a left-handed pitcher.
 On September 25 at AT&T Park, in the team's 9–8 comeback win over the San Diego Padres, the Giants clinched a Wild Card berth.
 Every year the Giants won the World Series, they secured a playoff spot by defeating the San Diego Padres.
-Fellow pitcher Tim Lincecum also won his 100th career game that night.
+Fellow pitcher Lincecum also won his 100th career game that night.
 On September 26 at AT&T Park, before a home game against the San Diego Padres, Bumgarner was named the 2014 Willie Mac Award winner during a pregame ceremony.

-Bumgarner set a career high in wins with 18, posting an 18–10 record, a 2.98 ERA, and 219 strikeouts for the 2014 MLB regular season.
-Bumgarner finished fourth in voting for the NL Cy Young Award, behind Clayton Kershaw, Johnny Cueto, and Adam Wainwright.
+Bumgarner set a career high in wins with 18, posting an 18–10 record, a 2.98 ERA, and 219 strikeouts for the regular season.
+He finished fourth in voting for the NL Cy Young Award, behind Clayton Kershaw, Johnny Cueto, and Adam Wainwright.